 Deity known thanks to two or perhaps three altars from Arraiolos, in the Portuguese district of Évora, where it features with the epithet Calantice(n)si.
 It may have been a god of boulders or cairns from the city or region of Calantica (Blázquez Martínez 2006: 214), a suggestion that was deepened by José d’ Encarnação via a possible etymology in the Greek kárneios (2015: 155-6).
 Caerno would thus be a god of flocks and shepherds, though Prósper preferred a connection to *kel(H) (to protect, hide), linking it with the notion of shelters, whereas Búa suggested *kar-no- (pile, rock, pile of rocks) (Monteiro Teixeira 2014: 81).

-These various hypothesis are not irreconcilable, since the practice of erecting cairns and seeking shelter in boulders or caves would have been part of the daily life of shepherds.
+These various hypotheses are not irreconcilable, since the practice of erecting cairns and seeking shelter in boulders or caves would have been part of the daily life of shepherds.

 Theonym (or epithet?) known only from one altar found in Ronfe, in the Portuguese municipality of Guimarães.
-In the 19th century, it was proposed He was an aquatic god based on the theory that the name meant “dripper”, though there were also suggestions that it was linked to the Irish derb- (right, true) (Encarnação 2015: 177).
-But the watery possibility became extremely popular, especially thanks to Leite de Vasconcelos, who put popularized the idea that it comes from durb-, which he read as “water”, making Him a god of a local fountain or the river Ave (1905: 330-1).
-From that point on, the interpretation of Durbedico as “the god who drips” never went way and is now repeated online ad nauseam.
-And that’s despite the fact that several scholars have pointed out that in the same region where the altar was found there’s record of a castellum Durbede (Olivares Pedreño 2002: 801.), suggesting He may actually have been either the local god of a fortified area or just an epithet derived from a placename (Villar 2010: 175).
+In the 19th century, it was proposed he was an aquatic god based on the theory that the name meant “dripper”, though there were also suggestions that it was linked to the Irish derb- (right, true) (Encarnação 2015: 177).
+But the watery possibility became extremely popular, especially thanks to Leite de Vasconcelos, who popularized the notion that the theonym comes from durb-, which he read as “water”, making Durbedico a god of a local fountain or the river Ave (1905: 330-1).
+From that point on, the interpretation of him as “the god who drips” never went way and is now repeated online ad nauseam.
+And that’s despite the fact that several scholars have pointed out that in the same region where the altar was found there’s record of a castellum Durbede (Olivares Pedreño 2002: 801.), suggesting he may actually have been either the local god of a fortified area or just an epithet derived from a placename (Villar 2010: 175).

 Goddess known from three altars found in the Portuguese inner Beira and the Spanish province of Caceres, the latter with the variant spelling of Aerbina.
-The epithets Iaidi and Iaeda Cantibidone appear to link Her with the area of Idanha (Portugal), though perhaps not exclusively given the trace of Her cult in modern-day Spain (Alarcão 2001: 317).
-Still, the title Cantibidone has been interpreted as meaning “limit” or “edge”, which may indicate a deity of borders (Alarcão 2001: 318), at least in the form signaled by that epithet.
+The epithets Iaidi and Iaeda Cantibidone appear to link her with the area of Idanha (Portugal), though perhaps not exclusively given the trace of her cult in modern-day Spain (Alarcão 2001: 317).
+Still, the title Cantibidone has been interpreted as meaning “limit” or “edge”, which may indicate a deity of borders (Alarcão 2001: 318), at least in the form signalled by that epithet.
 Prósper suggested instead “quarry”, “rocky region” or “rocky valley”, proposing an etymological connection to *ardûus (high place, elevated, heights, cliffs).
-Another possibility says She was the goddess of the crossing of the river Erges (Freitas Ferreira 2012: 65-6).
+Another possibility says she was the goddess of the crossing of the river Erges (Freitas Ferreira 2012: 65-6).

 Goddess known from two votive pieces, one found in the Portuguese municipality of Sabugal and another in the Spanish province of Caceres.
-In both cases, the inscriptions was carved on a granite boulder near a placename that alludes to a fountain, perhaps suggesting something on Her nature (Olivares Pedreño 2002: 31.2 e 36.2).
+In both cases, the inscription was carved on a granite boulder near a placename that alludes to a fountain, perhaps suggesting something on her nature (Olivares Pedreño 2002: 31.2 e 36.2).

 Munis or Munidia

 Goddess whose exact name is not entirely clear, but which is found in four inscriptions (Monteiro Teixeira 2014: 84), one of them carved on a granite boulder in Celorico da Beira (Olivares Pedreño 2002: 31.2).
-The theonym may derive from *men- or *mon- (head, hill), which would make Her a goddess of high ground (Alarcão 2009: 117).
+The theonym may derive from *men- or *mon- (head, hill), which would make her a goddess of high ground (Alarcão 2009: 117).
 Alternatively, it may have something to do with the Latin moneo and as such with the notions of “warning” or “adverting” (Monteiro Teixeira 2014: 84).
-Villar however sees Her as a watery deity, perhaps even a nymph, though Freitas Ferreira points out that not all of the traces of Her cult were found on high ground or near rivers (2012: 82).
-Another possibility is that She was a patron goddess (Monteiro Teixeira 2014: 84), though it’s unclear of what, and some have even proposed that the theonym was actually a common word for nymph or juno (Alarcão 2001: 317).
-Olivares Pedreño thinks She may have been coupled with Bandua, since that, in the region where She was worshipped, people also honoured Trebaruna (perhaps paired with Reve) and Arentia (paired with Arentio), leaving Bandua as the sole regional god without a partner (2002: 246.2).
+Villar, however, sees her as a watery deity, perhaps even a nymph, though Freitas Ferreira points out that not all of the traces of her cult were found on high ground or near rivers (2012: 82).
+Another possibility is that she was a patron goddess (Monteiro Teixeira 2014: 84), though it’s unclear of what, and some have even proposed that the theonym was actually a common word for nymph or juno (Alarcão 2001: 317).
+Olivares Pedreño thinks she may have been coupled with Bandua, since that, in the region where she was worshipped, people also honoured Trebaruna (perhaps paired with Reve) and Arentia (paired with Arentio), leaving Bandua as the sole regional god without a known partner (2002: 246.2).